-It can be easy to overlook utilizing digital marketing with the long list of other things you have to worry about with your home-building business.
-As long as your crews are working efficiently and your customers are satisfied, why should you have to add something extra to your plate like digital marketing?
+With all the things on your plate running a home building business, it can be easy to overlook the benefits of digital marketing.
+As long as your crews are working efficiently and your customers are satisfied, why should you have to add something extra to your plate like digital marketing, right?

 1. Website Traffic (By Source)